 Literacy and Learning in the Community course will be provided at the Academic Advisory Sessions during orientation.
 As part of this course students will be working with young children in a homework club.
 Therefore U.S. students wishing to enroll in the Service Learning Module will require police clearance from the United States.
 Students should plan to bring police clearance documentation with them to Ireland if they are interested in participating in this course.
 Students may also require police clearance if they wish to avail of other volunteering opportunities.

-Students live in comfortable, furnished apartments located a fifteen minute walk to campus and the city center.
+Students live in comfortable, furnished apartments located within a fifteen minute walk to campus and the city center.
 Bedrooms are double-occupancy, and each apartment may have from two to three bedrooms.
 Students may request to live with one other student.
 Roommate requests are requests and cannot be guaranteed.
-Students may be placed with other students on the Fairfield program, or with other students living in the facility.
+Students may be placed with other students on the Fairfield program, or with other students living in the housing facilities.
 Students will be provided with Wi-Fi, cooking utensils, crockery, linens, a pillow and towel upon arrival.
-Students apartments will also have laundry machines in the complex.
+Student apartments will also have laundry machines.
+Watch

 US students studying abroad in Ireland will need to register for the Garda National Immigration Bureau (GNIB) in Galway to facilitate registration upon arrival.
 The International Affairs Office at NUI Galway will arrange an appointment for you with the GNIB.
 This will occur within the first month of arrival in Galway.
 Please do not arrange for any travel prior to receiving your immigration card.